 I remember heading to college my freshman year.
 A huge mix of excitement and nervousness for what was to come.
 Not so much for classes, honestly, but more so for my new intense practice schedule as a swimmer.

-I knew I had so much potential coming from a swim team that worked hard, but didn’t have as much time in the pool as many other athletes and had next to no weight room experience.
-Still, as I wondered how my body would handle the training adjustment, even as a nutrition student, the role of snacks and my eating schedule in adapting never crossed my mind.
+I knew I had so much potential coming from a swim team that worked hard, but didn’t have as much time in the pool each week and had almost no weight room experience.
+Still, as I wondered how my body would handle the training adjustment, even as a nutrition student, the role of snacks and my eating schedule in adapting to these new stresses never crossed my mind.

 I not only had a quad injury by our first meet in October, but I also wasn’t recovering well and my energy levels were not that of someone with an extremely high fitness level.
 My times improved slightly by the end of the year, and I surely gained muscle mass, but my body was not performing the way it should.
-I didn’t know any better, though.
+I just didn’t know any better!

 Now I do.
 And that’s what I love about my career.
-I think my #1 all time favorite thing to do is speak to high school and college athletes.
-I get so excited while providing them with this valuable information, so they can feel empowered to maximize their training and performance.
+My all time favorite thing to do is speak to high school and college athletes.
+It’s so exciting to provide them with this valuable information, so they can feel empowered to maximize their training and performance.
 I always tell them nutrition is part of their training, not a separate piece.